 Expanding Dundee business

 ‘I liked that you got back to me with lots of questions.
-Everyone else just wanted to give me the cheapest price’.
+Everyone else just wanted to give me the cheapest price’, said Philippe.

 From Philippe’s enquiry, I had an approximate cost in mind.
 But we were nowhere near the pricing stage after his initial email.
 First, we had to find solutions for his challenging project.

 Philippe made the Dundee business’s signs artwork for their new shopfront in Brechin.
 Brechin is in the northeast of Scotland and an area of growth for Chamber Practise.

 I asked for brand guidelines.
 These are crucial to ensure consistency across a business’s visual identity.
 Due to the nature of the shop signs, we began to query the visual brand.

 Following a site survey, I determined options for manufacture and installation.
 After feedback from Philippe, I provided an indicative quote.
 My quote was approved, and then we broadened the project brief.

 Reproducing colours across a variety of platforms can be a minefield, especially on exterior signage.

 The Brechin shopfront signs would inadvertently become the master copy for future Chamber Practise signs.
 In addition to unrelated items too.
 Decisions made for this project would influence every other part of the visual identity.

 Existing signage would be removed above the shop entrance.
 Replaced with a band of royal purple and the business name.